-Click on thumbnails to obtain documentation, descriptions, and larger images, which take longer to download.
+Click on thumbnails to obtain documentation, descriptions, and larger images.

 Furniture becomes lighter again